-Zhūn Inhibition Beginning [hexagram 3]
+Zhūn Slow progress (Inhibition) [hexagram 3]

 Yin line Yang line Yin line Yin line Yin line Yang - controlling line